The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The Scrum Master role should try to resolve the problem of the team member as quickly as possible.

-If a person outside the team takes part in the work of a team member, contacts him or her, and in some way prevents him/her from performing his/her duties, the Scrum Master role should be involved in this case as well.
+If a person outside the team interferes with the work of a team member, for example, by contacting them or preventing them from performing their duties, the Scrum Master should be involved in the situation.

 All members of the Development Team should try to remove their obstacles on their own, as they must develop skills in organizing and solving problems.

-The Scrum Master role protects the team from outside interference and distracting and disturbing factors.
+The Scrum Master role protects the team from outside interference like distracting and disturbing factors.

-If a member of another team or business stakeholder wants something, some work to be done, or some assistance, the Scrum Master role must be involved and act appropriately and reasonably.
-If the situation is fragile, the Scrum Master role offers assistance as a contact person and explains that they will look into the case, and the team should remain focused on their responsibilities.
+If a member of another team or a business stakeholder wants something, the Scrum Master role must be involved and act appropriately and reasonably.
+If the situation is fragile, the Scrum Master role offers assistance and explains that they will look into the case, and that the team should remain focused on their responsibilities.

 Sharing product quality responsibility may not simply mean that the Development team adheres to the requirements and specifications of their tasks.
-The Development Team must be united in its practice and in finding the right development tools and tests and must be united in all its processes.
-A certain dose of product care would be a perfect complement to the quality product endeavor.
+The Development Team must be united in its practice, its processes, and in finding the right development tools and tests.
+A certain dose of product care would be a perfect addition to the quality of the product.

 It is appropriate for the Development team to choose their working technologies and tools without outsiders requiring specific ones.
-This freedom of choice allows the Development Team to choose tools and technologies that can achieve better results than would be achieved with those imposed by outsiders.
+This freedom of choice allows the Development Team to pick tools and technologies that can achieve better results than those imposed by outsiders.

-The Development team is most knowledgeable about their skills, knowledge of technology, level of competence.
+The Development team is most knowledgeable about their skills, technology, level of competence.
 The team is used to specific tools.
-When the Development team uses resources with which it has previous experience, the confidence, and calm of everyone is greater.
+When it uses resources with which it has previous experience, the confidence of everyone is greater.
 Confidence can be a factor in increasing the overall quality of the product and reducing possible errors and defects.

 The Development team is welcome to refuse to work on a particular User Story during a Sprint if some of the team members are convinced that there is something wrong with the specific User Story.
 In this case, the team members should discuss their concerns with the Product Owner role.

-Possible irregularities in a planned User Story could be, for example, unclear or incomplete requirements, inability to fulfill, or any other aspects that would harm the product as a whole.
+Possible irregularities in a planned User Story could be, for example, unclear or incomplete requirements, fulfillment failure, or any other aspects that would harm the product as a whole.

 In this case, the Product Owner role must accept these comments, understand them, and take the necessary steps to improve or change the planned work (the User Story).

-One essential part of the work of the Development Team is to determine the estimated development time of the User Stories planned for Sprint and, on this basis, to determine how much work they can do for an iteration (Sprint).
+One essential part of the Development Team’s work is to determine the estimated development time of the User Stories planned for a Sprint.
+This defines the amount of work they can do for an iteration (Sprint).

-The team anticipates the effort required to fully complete the work required based on their experience, knowledge, practice, skills, as well as previous work done in the last Sprint.
+The team anticipates the necessary effort to fully complete the work required based on their experience, knowledge, practice, skills, as well as previously done work in the last Sprint.

-There are two types of development time estimation.
-One type is time to complete tasks with accuracy — for example, one day or 4 hours.
-However, Agile practices recommend the use of relative values over time.
+There are two types of development time estimations.
+The first one is the accurate time to complete tasks — for example, one day or 4 hours.
+However, Agile practices recommend the use of relative values.
 The Development Team suggests time only as a guideline, not with accuracy.
 It is assumed that when estimating the required time for tasks, team members still have no idea how exactly they will perform their work and may lack specific details.

 The fixed and always equal length of the Sprint provides the Development team with a measure of their finished work.
-Also, for future sprints, the work estimation is easier.
+Also, for future Sprints, estimating the amount of work becomes easier.

-Each team member has the responsibility to follow and respect the Scrum process and to ensure that the other members of the team follow and respect the Scrum rules.
-This is a core responsibility of the Scrum master role, but the entire Scrum team should also support Scrum practices to some extent.
+Each team member has the responsibility to follow and respect the Scrum process and to ensure that the other members of the team do the same.
+This is a core responsibility of the Scrum Мaster role, but the entire Scrum team should also support Scrum practices to some extent.

-Everyone participates in Scrum events, does not miss them and ignores them, and is aware of the importance of the events and their participation.
+Everyone participating in Scrum events does not miss them or ignore them and is aware of their importance.

 Development team members always have an idea of what other team members are doing.
-The development team maintains the highest level of transparency and does not hide problems and shares information.
+The development team maintains the highest level of transparency and does not hide problems.

-The technical knowledge and specifics of working on the product are also clear to everyone and shared.
-If a member leaves the team, the loss will be easier to recover.
+The technical knowledge and specifics of working on the product are shared with everyone.
+In this way, if a member leaves the team, the loss will be easier to recover.

 Pair programming is another practice that is sometimes used by Agile teams when working on a technology or software product.
-Generally speaking, it is programming work, or any other kind of technical work, in which a senior and a beginner team member work together on a single task, from one computer, or any other kind of work tool.
+Generally speaking, it is programming work, or any other kind of technical work, in which a senior and a beginner team member work together on a single task, from one computer, or another work tool.